The managing director/chief executive is the most senior full-time executive of the company (except when there is an executive chair).

 The managing director/chief executive is responsible for the performance of the company, as dictated by the board’s overall strategy.
 This factsheet covers the responsibilities of the role.

-Main purpose of job
+Main purpose of role

 To direct and control the company’s operations and to give strategic guidance and direction to the board to ensure that the company achieves its mission and objectives.